pohlm01/master-thesis/5_contributions.typ

 The integration of @mtc into Rustls necessitated numerous modifications.
 First, we added the negotiation mechanism for the certificate type based on RFC~7250~@rfc_raw_public_keys.
 The negotiation mechanism relies on extensions exchanged during the `ClientHello` and `ServerHello` messages.
-This adoption entailed several changes to the Rustls code base, as it needs to keep state about which certificate type was negotiated.
+This adaption entailed several changes to the Rustls code base, as it needs to keep state about which certificate type was negotiated.
 Previously, Rustls assumed X.509 certificates and related structures like stapled @ocsp responses at various places.
 In addition to negotiating the certificate type, we implemented the negotiation mechanism for the #glspl("tai", long: true) as described in @sec:negotiation_tls.
 Therefore, we extended the certificate selection logic to first match on the requested @tai:pl and fall back to the previously used certificate selection based on the @sni.
 We simplified the @tai negotiation so that the client does not preselect the @tai:pl it requests in the `ClientHello` based on a @dns query, simplifying the implementation and testing.
-// Instead, the client sends all the @tai:pl it supports, which is only a very limited set in our test setup.
-// In a real deployment, this is not practical due to the possibly large set of supported @tai:pl and fingerprinting possibilities.

 For checking X.509 certificates, Rustls uses the #emph[WebPKI]~@github_rustls_webpki library.
 Similarly, we developed an @mtc verifier library~@github_mtc_verifier.